AiSuccessNow/Financial-Analysis-With-AI.ML/README.md

 ![image](https://github.com/user-attachments/assets/97c8e6f7-d8db-4d5f-92cf-b56040f06d90)

 fig 5: Stocks Daily Returns Ranges:
 * **Observations:** Highly volatile stocks have a much wider price ranges than less volatile stocks. eg NVDA has a price range from -20 to +20 plus, giving it a possible price range of above $40 low to highest. majority of the stocks have about $-5 to $5 daily price fluctuations from high to low.
+This probably explains why its so very difficult for _**Day Traders**_ to make consistent profits in the long run.

 ![image](https://github.com/user-attachments/assets/82c8acb5-6ea4-4d9a-ace7-8cb1f0ca9b38)
 fig 6: Heatmap Plot of Returns